rschristopher/ischristtrue.com/src/truth.md

  might add:
 Why is there suffering and death?
 What is the purpose of it all?
+Is the world we perceive real?
+Is it all a dream?
+Is it a delusion from a demon?
+Is it all a simulation?
+Is the world radically different than how we perceive it?

 Whatever it is that *we* are,